Podiatrist

 - podiatric surgery

 You could also progress to advanced or consultant podiatrist roles.
-As head of a podiatry service, you would be responsible for managing a budget and a team.
+As head of a podiatry service, you would manage a budget and a team.

 There are also teaching and research opportunities.